Skip to content

 A well-styled bed gives the room polish without needing much else.
 Add a tray or low bench at the foot of the bed to give it structure and prevent the space from feeling like “just a mattress in a box.”
 In small rooms, layers add not just comfort, but a sense of intentionality and depth.

-Follow scale rules and placement tricks to open up the layout.
+Instead of your eye jumping between furniture and empty gaps, a rug makes everything one connected space.
 If it’s too large, it can overwhelm the space; too small, and it may look like an afterthought.

 A good rule is to have the rug extend about two-thirds under the bed.
 This not only grounds the layout but also adds a sense of structure and flow, making your small bedroom feel more open and cohesive.